Are you hosting a 4th of July get-together this year? Try these festive and easy 4th of July home decorating ideas for your celebration.

 No matter the season, holiday decorating is always easier when you start with a great home color palette and staple decor accessories to which you can make simple changes to bring in touches of the new season or holiday.

-You can find some of my favorite decor pieces on my Shop My Favorites page.
+You can find some of my favorite staple decor pieces that make decorating your home easier on my Shop My Favorites page.

-I hope this post provides you with some simple ideas for last minute July 4th decorations to add a little red, white, and blue patriotic spirit to your home this weekend!
+I hope this post provides you with some simple ideas for last minute 4th of July decorating to add a little red, white, and blue patriotic spirit to your home!

-Are you hosting any Independence Day festivities?
+Will you be hosting any Independence Day festivities?
 Let me know in the comments!